MicrosoftDocs/win32/desktop-src/FunDisc/wsd-provider.md

 ---
-Description: 'An asynchronous Function Discovery provider that enumerates devices that use the Devices Profile for Web Services (DPWS) for discovery.' ms.assetid: 'a6f9cc02-1b40-46da-bc65-dcb94dad5f9e'
+Description: An asynchronous Function Discovery provider that enumerates devices that use the Devices Profile for Web Services (DPWS) for discovery. ms.assetid: a6f9cc02-1b40-46da-bc65-dcb94dad5f9e
 title: WSD Provider
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WSD Provider

 \[Function Discovery is available for use in the following versions of Windows: Windows Server 2012, Windows 8, Windows Server 2008 R2, Windows 7, Windows Server 2008, and Windows Vista.
 It may be altered or unavailable in subsequent versions.\]

 The Web Services on Devices (WSD) provider is an asynchronous Function Discovery provider that enumerates devices that use the [Devices Profile for Web Services](http://go.microsoft.com/fwlink/p/?linkid=59069) (DPWS) for discovery.
 The WSD provider uses the [Web Services on Devices API](https://msdn.microsoft.com/library/windows/desktop/aa826001) (WSDAPI) to discover WSD-enabled devices, perform metadata exchange, and process metadata.
 Once a device is discovered, the WSD provider gets the device metadata, processes it, and returns a [function instance](function-objects.md) that represents the WSD device.

 ## Query Results

 The WSD provider supports collection queries and instance queries.
-That means the provider supports both the [**IFunctionInstanceCollectionQuery::Execute**](ifunctioninstancecollectionquery-execute-method.md) and [**IFunctionInstanceQuery::Execute**](ifunctioninstancequery-execute-method.md) methods.
+That means the provider supports both the [**IFunctionInstanceCollectionQuery::Execute**](/windows/win32/FunctionDiscoveryAPI/nf-functiondiscoveryapi-ifunctioninstancecollectionquery-execute?branch=master) and [**IFunctionInstanceQuery::Execute**](/windows/win32/FunctionDiscoveryAPI/nf-functiondiscoveryapi-ifunctioninstancequery-execute?branch=master) methods.
 Because the WSD provider is asynchronous, **Execute** always returns E\_PENDING for a successful query.

 When a collection query is executed, the WSD provider sends a multicast [Probe message](https://msdn.microsoft.com/library/windows/desktop/bb513684), which is used to search for WSD devices on the local subnet that match the constraints (if any) specified in the Function Discovery query.
 When an instance query is executed, the WSD provider sends a multicast [Resolve message](https://msdn.microsoft.com/library/windows/desktop/bb513686), which is used to search for the target device.
 In either case, the WSD provider then performs metadata exchange with the devices that responded to the Probe or Resolve message, processes the metadata, and returns the corresponding function instances.
-Applications can then call [**IFunctionInstance::QueryService**](ifunctioninstance-queryservice.md) on a returned function instance to get the collection of function instances corresponding to each service hosted on the device.
+Applications can then call [**IFunctionInstance::QueryService**](/windows/win32/FunctionDiscoveryAPI/?branch=master) on a returned function instance to get the collection of function instances corresponding to each service hosted on the device.

 Function instances are returned using the [**IFunctionDiscoveryNotification::OnUpdate**](ifunctiondiscoverynotification-onupdate-method.md) method.
 Also, after the WSD provider has finished enumerating resources, the provider sends a FD\_EVENTID\_SEARCHCOMPLETE notification using [**IFunctionDiscoveryNotification::OnEvent**](ifunctiondiscoverynotification-onevent.md).

 After the initial query results have been returned, the WSD provider continues to listen for messages from devices on the network.
 When a device sends a [Hello message](https://msdn.microsoft.com/library/windows/desktop/bb513682), the WSD provider sends a QUA\_ADD notification to the Function Discovery client.
 When a device sends a [Bye message](https://msdn.microsoft.com/library/windows/desktop/bb513676), the WSD provider sends a QUA\_REMOVE notification to the Function Discovery client.
-That means the client application is notified whenever a device comes online or goes offline until the client releases the query object by calling **Release** on the [**IFunctionInstanceCollectionQuery**](ifunctioninstancecollectionquery.md) or on the [**IFunctionInstanceQuery**](ifunctioninstancequery.md) object.
+That means the client application is notified whenever a device comes online or goes offline until the client releases the query object by calling **Release** on the [**IFunctionInstanceCollectionQuery**](/windows/win32/FunctionDiscoveryAPI/nn-functiondiscoveryapi-ifunctioninstancecollectionquery?branch=master) or on the [**IFunctionInstanceQuery**](/windows/win32/FunctionDiscoveryAPI/nn-functiondiscoveryapi-ifunctioninstancequery?branch=master) object.

 ## Query Constraints

-Query constraint can be added by calling [**IFunctionInstanceCollectionQuery::AddQueryConstraint**](ifunctioninstancecollectionquery-addqueryconstraint.md) on an [**IFunctionInstanceCollectionQuery**](ifunctioninstancecollectionquery.md) object before executing the query.
+Query constraint can be added by calling [**IFunctionInstanceCollectionQuery::AddQueryConstraint**](/windows/win32/FunctionDiscoveryAPI/nf-functiondiscoveryapi-ifunctioninstancecollectionquery-addqueryconstraint?branch=master) on an [**IFunctionInstanceCollectionQuery**](/windows/win32/FunctionDiscoveryAPI/nn-functiondiscoveryapi-ifunctioninstancecollectionquery?branch=master) object before executing the query.

 The following table shows the query constraints supported by the WSD provider.
-The table also shows possible values to pass to the *pszConstraintValue* parameter of the [**AddQueryConstraint**](ifunctioninstancecollectionquery-addqueryconstraint.md) method.
+The table also shows possible values to pass to the *pszConstraintValue* parameter of the [**AddQueryConstraint**](/windows/win32/FunctionDiscoveryAPI/nf-functiondiscoveryapi-ifunctioninstancecollectionquery-addqueryconstraint?branch=master) method.